atmin/moodle-concept-map/README.md

 You will need to add a hosts file entry for: moodle.local points to 192.168.33.10
-(vargrant Landrush plugin automatically does that)
+(vagrant Landrush plugin automatically does that)

 Authentication Details: